Andonome/core/README.md

 # BIND
 <!--

+# Dependencies

+- pdflatex (loads of packages)
+- git-lfs
+- inkscape (for composing svg images)

+# config/

-The config directory is a subtree, so all commits to it should only involve files in that directory.
+The config directory is a subtree, so don't touch it unless you know what you're doing.

-Binary files placed here were a mistake.
-No further binaries accepted.

-Gits available on github and gitlab.
+# compiling

+> make

 -->